-• Ensure the future European energy supply through technological development based on novel multifunctional materials:

-Support the European strategic policy targets in terms of greenhouse gas emission reduction and developing affordable sustainable energy sources and usage;

-Improved competitiveness and strengthened industrial leadership;
+- Ensure the future European energy supply through technological development based on novel multifunctional materials - Support the European strategic policy targets in terms of greenhouse gas emission reduction and developing affordable sustainable energy sources and usage; - Improved competitiveness and strengthened industrial leadership

-Strengthened innovation excellence of the European academia and research institutes.
+- Strengthened innovation excellence of the European academia and research institutes. - Breakthrough outcomes in energy storage, conversion and harvesting.

 All proposals should address environmental, including reuse, remanufacturing or recycling considerations, social or ethical impacts when relevant.
 All proposals should clearly state the Technology Readiness Level (TRL) at the project start and at the project end (see 1.3.).
+The proposals based on original and innovative approaches may start with TRL 1.
 The proposals should include a plan for the transition to higher TRLs at a later stage (i.e. beyond the project end date).
 Establishing an industrial advisory board or the participation of one or more companies in the project consortium is encouraged.
 For proposals aiming above TRL 4, industrial partners should be involved in the project consortium.

-This topic is targeted at all groups in the innovation chain: basic research, applied research, industrial research and development.
+This topic is targeted at all groups: basic research, applied research, industrial research and development.

-advanced functional or multifunctional materials, electrical properties, magnetic properties, optical properties, chemical properties, thermal properties, mechanical properties, nano/microstructured materials, photonic materials, advanced processing technologies, sensors, ICT, photovoltaics, photo catalysis, waste energy harvesting, energy conversion and storage.
+advanced functional materials, multifunctional materials, dynamic materials, electrical properties, magnetic properties, optical properties, chemical properties, thermal properties, mechanical properties, nano/microstructured materials, photonic materials, processing technologies, sensors, ICT, photovoltaics, photo catalysis, electrochromics, photochromics, waste energy harvesting, piezoelectric materials, triboelectric materials, flexoelectric materials, thermoelectric materials, batteries, fuel cells, supercapacitors, electrolysers, membranes, self-healing materials, smart textiles.

-5. Topic 5: New strategies for advanced material-based technologies in health applications
+Topic 5: New strategies for advanced material-based technologies in health applications

 Wellness and healthy ageing of the European population require new or improved solutions to health-related issues.
-Many of these solutions will come from the development of new advanced materials as key components of therapeutics (e.g. drug delivery systems, implants, tissue regeneration strategies, cell and gene therapies, etc.), diagnostics (e.g. contrast agents, bioimaging) and therapostics.
-These materials may be in contact with the human body at different levels.
+Many of these solutions will come from the development of new advanced materials as key components of therapeutics (e.g. drug delivery systems, implants, tissue regeneration strategies, cell and gene therapies, etc.).
+These materials will be in contact with the human body at different levels.

-The purpose of this call topic is to provide opportunities to advance material-based technologies towards the market related to bio scaffolds.
+The purpose of this call topic is to provide opportunities to advance material-based technologies towards the market related to biomaterials.
 This action is aligned with societal challenges regarding "Health, Demographic Change and Wellbeing" as defined in the H2020 framework.
 It is also in agreement with the recognition of advanced materials as a Key Enabling Technology for strengthening the competitiveness of the European industry.

-The main objective is to obtain smart biomaterials as cell scaffolds or materials for cell-based tissue regeneration.
+The objective is to develop biomaterials as scaffolds for tissue regeneration.
+The investigated biomaterials should target at least one clinical indication.